StackStorm/st2docs/docs/source/mistral_yaql.rst

 documentation and git repo to explore more options.

 **Built-in**
+For the full list of build-in functinos, see `Standard Library section in YAQL docs <https://yaql.readthedocs.io/en/latest/standard_library.html>`_.
+Some noticable examples:
 * ``float(value)`` converts value to float.
 * ``int(value)`` converts value to integer.
+* ``str(number)`` converts number to a string.
 * ``len(list)`` and ``len(string)`` returns the length of the list and string respectively.
 * ``max(a, b)`` returns the larger value between a and b.
 * ``min(a, b)`` returns the smaller value between a and b.